Best dividend mega-cap stocks to invest in 2025

 However, American Express also faces certain challenges and risks:

-- Intense Competition: The payment industry is highly competitive, with traditional banks and fintech companies vying for market share.
+- Market Competition Intensifies: The payment industry is highly competitive, with banks and fintech companies vying for market share while new entrants challenge American Express`s premium positioning and relationships.

-- Regulatory Scrutiny: As a financial institution, American Express is subject to extensive regulations and potential legal challenges.
+- Regulatory Compliance Requirements: As a financial institution, American Express is subject to extensive regulations and potential legal challenges, while compliance costs and regulatory changes can impact profitability in key markets.

 Final thoughts on American Express